vercel/next.js/examples/with-env-from-next-config-js/README.md

 in your react app, whatever is returned by `next.config.js` as the variable `env`, (or `env.RESTURL_SPEAKERS`) will be accessible in your app as `process.env.RESTURL_SPEAKERS`.

+View the docs on [`next.config.js`](https://nextjs.org/docs/api-reference/next.config.js/introduction) for more information.

 ## Deploy your own

 Deploy the example using [Vercel](https://vercel.com):